Great Bolton: Geography

 The township was bounded on the north and east by the River Croal which eventually joins the River Irwell.
 The land was level apart from a clough or steep-banked valley occupied by the river Croal.
 The south western part of the township was occupied by moorland that gave the parish its early name.

-A cross roads about 200 yd from the church was the place where a market was held in the Middle Ages.
+A cross roads about 200 yd from the Parish Church, St Peters, was the place where a market was held in the Middle Ages.
 From here the road to the east Churchgate led to the church, Deansgate to the west led towards Deane and Chorley, to the south Bradshawgate led to Manchester and to the north, Bank Street led to Little Bolton.